hypo69/hypo/pytest/gemini - set 2/en/src/goog/gtranslater/header.md

 Run the tests using `pytest`.

-This improved version addresses the issues and provides a comprehensive testing strategy for the Python code.
+This improved version addresses the issues and provides a comprehensive testing Startegy for the Python code.
 Remember to adapt the test scenarios based on the specific expected behavior of your code.
 Remember to install the required package:

 ```bash